Breaking and Entering with Intent to Commit a Felony

 Breaking and Entering Attorney Gaylord MI

 Breaking and entering is a serious charge.
 Being charged with breaking and entering with intent to commit a felony however, is even more serious.
-If you are facing felony breaking and entering charges, The Law Offices of Daniel J. Harris, P.C. is an attorney who can help you.
-For a free consultation, contact us today at 231.347.4444
+If you are looking for an attorney, call Harris Law today at 231.347.4444 for a free consultation or simply fill out the form below: